schultzh/schultzh/pages/about.md

 section: about
 intro_paragraph: |
   ![chinaEL2019](assets/img/uploads/china2019.jpg)
-  What do you want to be when you grow up?
+  Q:  What do you want to be when you grow up?
 ---
 I was lucky to discover my passion for technology in high school.
 I am currently learning how that passion intersects with the world around me